famendola1/Ablaze-Messenger/README.md

 All your conversations appear on the main page and clicking on the conversation will open a chat box showing the messages between you and that user.

 ![](convo.png)

+## Architecture
+### User
+I used a ruby gem called [devise](https://github.com/plataformatec/devise) to handle the user data.
+The user data is collected through a form on the sign up page.
+The data is then stored in the database with columns that are predefined by devise.
+I added two columns to the database, name and color, to store the values that were given in the form since they weren't predefined by devise.
+A user also has a has_many relationship with conversations.

+### Messages
+Messages are created when the user submit's the form in the chat box, which is just the text area at the bottom.
+Messages are stored in the database with the following columns:

+* body, text of message
+* conversation_id (belongs_to relationship)
+* user_id (belongs_to relationship)
+* created_at, time message was created
+* updated_at, time message was created
+* read, if meassage was read or not

+Mesages also validate the presence of a body, conversation_id, and user_id (i.e. A message existing means that it's body, conversation_id, and user_id also exist).

+### Conversations
+Conversations are created when the user clicks the send message button.
+Conversations are stored in the database with the following columns:

+* sender_id (belongs_to relationship), first person to send message in conversation
+* recipient_id (belongs_to relationship), person who receives the message first in the conversation
+* created_at, time conversation was created
+* updated_at, time conversation was updated

+Conversations have a has_many relationship with messages and they validate the uniqueness of sender_id within the scope of the recipient (i.e. each conversation where the user is a recipient has a unique sender_id).